Today's Articles

 The birth of Mary Jane Patterson in 1840 is celebrated on this date.
 She was a Black teacher.

 Born in Raleigh, NC, Patterson was the oldest of Henry and Emeline Patterson's seven children.
 In 1856, she and her family moved to Oberlin, Ohio, where they joined a growing community of free Black families who worked to send their children to college.
-Her father worked as a master mason, and for many years the family boarded large numbers of Black students in their home.
+Her father worked as a master mason, and the family boarded many black students in their home for many years.

-Mary Jane Patterson's first known teaching appointment was in 1865 when she became an assistant to Fanny Jackson in the Female Department of the Institute for Colored Youth, later Cheyney Univerity in Philadelphia.
+Mary Jane Patterson's first teaching appointment was in 1865 when she became an assistant to Fanny Jackson in the Female Department of the Institute for Colored Youth, later Cheyney Univerity in Philadelphia.
 In 1869, Patterson accepted a teaching position in Washington, D. C., at the newly organized Preparatory High School for Colored Youth, later known as Dunbar High School.
-She served as the school's first Black principal, from 1871 to 1874.
-During her administration, the name "Preparatory High School" was dropped, high school commencements were initiated, and a teacher-training department was added.
+She served as the school's first Black principal from 1871 to 1874.
+The name "Preparatory High School" was dropped during her administration, high school commencements were initiated, and a teacher-training department was added.

-Patterson's commitment to thoroughness as well as her personality helped her establish the school's strong intellectual standards.
-Patterson also devoted time and money to other Black institutions in Washington, D. C., especially to industrial schools for young Black women, as well as to the Home for Aged and Infirm Colored People.
+Patterson's commitment to thoroughness and her personality helped establish the school's strong intellectual standards.
+Patterson also devoted time and money to other Black institutions in Washington, D. C., especially industrial schools for young Black women and the Home for Aged and Infirm Colored People.
 She never married, nor did her two Oberlin-educated sisters (Chanie and Emeline), who later joined her and taught in district schools.

-Patterson died in Washington, D. C., on September 24, 1894, at the age of 54.
-Her pioneering educational attainments and her achievements as a leading Black educator influenced generations of Black students.
+Patterson died in Washington, D. C., on September 24, 1894, at 54.
+Her pioneering educational attainments and achievements as a leading Black educator influenced generations of Black students.

 To Become an Elementary School Teacher